-2.4 Sensitivity Analysis
+2.4 Sensitivity analysis

-- In order to provide a comprehensive picture of SWAT-GL we also performed a global sensitivity analysis using the Method of Morris or Elementary Effects (Morris, 1991; Saltelli et al., 2008).
-The method which is based on a multiple-starts perturbation approach and thus belongs to the one at a time (OAT) methods is able to determine approximate sensitivities at a relatively low computational cost (Saltelli et al., 2008; Pianosi et al., 2016).
+In order to provide a comprehensive picture of SWAT-GL, we also performed a global sensitivity analysis using the Morris method (or elementary effects) (Morris, 1991; Saltelli et al., 2008).
+The method, which is based on a multiplestarts perturbation approach and thus belongs to the oneat-a-time (OAT) methods, is able to determine approximate sensitivities at a relatively low computational cost (Saltelli et al., 2008; Pianosi et al., 2016).
 A lower computational cost hereby refers to the fact that the total number of simulations required is significantly reduced compared to other methods, such as for the Sobol method.
-The EEs test has thus been established as a robust method for screening and ranking of the input factors (Pianosi et al., 2016). - For sampling we used the radial design, where r sample points from a Latin hypercube sampling serve as well-spread starting points in the input space (Campolongo et al., 2011).
-The total sample size N follows the form r(M+1), with M being the number of input factors.
-For r a value of 500 was chosen, resulting in 7,500 model evaluations (M = 14) (Sarrazin et al.,
+The EEs test has thus been established as a robust method for screening and ranking of the input factors (Pianosi et al., 2016).